Rinthy-AI/gemm/gemm.md

 the fragment is, what type the elements are, and how to index the source matrices (`row_major` or `col_major`).
 That last bit gives us a convenient way to accomplish transposition.
-If the corresponding input matrix is supposed to be transposed, we declare the fragment as `col_major`.
+If the corresponding input matrix is supposed to be transposed, we declare the fragment as `col_major`, even though the underlying data is in row-major order.
 The `accumulator` fragment is not affected by transposition.

 We also define an index expression that accounts for the transposition.
 Note that the `x` and `y` arguments to `IDX` are flipped, and also we refer to an